ADO-ArduinoDisabilityOrchestra/O-some/README.md

 <h1>O-some</h1>
-<h4>We're creating a musical instrument that looks and feels like a bouncing ball, how awesome is that?</h4>
+<h4>We're creating a musical instrument that looks and feels like a bouncy ball, how awesome is that?</h4>
 <img src = "https://github.com/ADO-ArduinoDisabilityOrchestra/O-some/blob/master/Images/osome_opencase.JPG" width = 50%/>

 <h2>Notes about the case</h2>